Innovation is the fundamental driving force of economic development; without innovation, one can only fall behind.

 In my many years of working, I have found that this is a common problem in the workplace.
 There are many factors that stifle innovation in the workplace, and I will elaborate on them.

 If the workplace leans towards a bureaucratic atmosphere, then those in power become the objects of flattery.
 In such an environment, right and wrong no longer seem important; what matters is whether you can successfully flatter and gain the favor of those in higher positions.
-Under such a climate, let alone innovation, even the possibility of improvement is nonexistent; you can only unconditionally and 100% fulfill a plan or a specific method of action.
+Under such a climate, let alone innovation, even the possibility of improvement is nonexistent.
+You can only unconditionally and 100% fulfill a plan or a specific method of action.

 Users who liked